Addressing Barriers To Veterans’ Mental Health Care

 In a study by Dr. Dwane Vogt, researchers reported that 70% of veterans don't seek mental health services out of fear of being diagnosed with a mental illness.
 In the study by Dr. Alicia Lucksted above, veterans who did receive care said they were angry that they were diagnosed and didn't want to believe it.
 They felt they should "suck it up" and ignore their mental health symptoms because they "knew what they were getting into."

-Some veterans may believe that, because of their veteran status, they are "supposed to be strong enough" to overcome their mental health challenges without help from a mental health provider.
+Some veterans may believe that, because of their veteran status, they are "supposed to be strong enough" to overcome their mental health challenges without help from a mental health provider or other mental health resources.
 However, due to the nature of conditions like PTSD, depression, and anxiety, it can be challenging to cope healthily and reduce symptom severity alone.
+Most people require more resources and support and not just from their families.

 Getty/AnnaStills